varennes/thesis/README.md

 # thesis
-PhD Thesis for Purdue University Department of Phyiscs and Astronomy
+Julien Varennes' PhD Thesis for Purdue University Department of Physics and Astronomy.

+- **TO DO**
+    - Introduction (Ch.
+1) still needs work.
+        - Write review of single cell simulations.
+        - Edit / write review of collective simulations.
+        - Write some sort of conclusion and transition at the end of the introduction.
+    - Ch.
+2
+        - Edit / write conclusion and transition.
+    - Perhaps (?) add a final chapter that is a conclusion for the whole thesis and future directions for the research presented here.

 # Organization

-- Introduction
+- Introduction (Ch.
+1)
     - **Use the review paper as content for introduction.**
     - Physical limits to cell sensory precision:
         - Single cell and multicellular
         - Concentration and gradient sensing
     - Connection between gradient sensing and chemotaxis.
         - Building off of cell sensory limits, can the physical limits to chemotaxis be studied?
+    - Overview of simulation techniques used to study chemotaxis.
+        - Single cell chemotaxis simulations.
+        - Collective cell chemotaxis simulations.
-    - **Overview of the thesis content and structure.**
+- Body (**Overview of the thesis content and structure.**)
     - Ch.
-1: collaborative work on single cell chemotaxis.
+2: collaborative work on single cell chemotaxis.
-            - Should I keep the review of chemotaxis performance metrics?
     - Ch.
-2: collective chemotaxis CPM simulation paper.
+3: EC vs. IC collective chemotaxis paper.
+        - Transition from single cell study to study of collective chemotaxis.
     - Ch.
-3: EC vs. IC collective chemotaxis paper.
+4: collective chemotaxis CPM simulation paper.

-Start off with collab paper since it is about single cell chemotaxis.
-Single cell chemotaxis is the most basic aspect/form of collective cell chemotaxis.
-From single cell experiments and theory transition to the study of collective cell chemotaxis.
-There are two projects that relate to collective chemotaxis: CPM simulations, and EC vs. IC theory.
-The ECvIC is more interesting.
-The CPM sim. work is less interesting but more directly applicable to the collab project since its version of CPM is a natural externsion of the single cell CPM.

-Supplementary information of collab project and ECvIC need to merged into their respective chapters.

-Abstract needs to be changed.
+        - Frame this as an application and extension of the theoretical study conducted in Ch.
+3.

+# Figures

+All figures located in `/fig/` directory.

+- All figures should be converted to the same file type (`PNG`).
+- Edit figures to have consistent sub-figure reference style.
+- Perhaps add additional figures to serve illustration purposes.

 # References

-All references bibtex information located in `/ref/all.bib`.
+All citation bibtex information located in `/ref/all.bib`.